Title: Flawed (Caught By The Bad Boys #2)

 I really liked Levi and his need for being Lana’s knight in shining armour, even if he goes about it the wrong way with his controlling personality as well as all the secrets he keeps, believing he’s simply protecting her.
 He’s her original bad boy after all, but with him there are no addictions to drag her down along the way.
 He’s fun, rebellious and determined to show the world that Lana is and always has been his princess, even if he can’t truly admit to himself that his feelings for her have always been real.

 ‘”Psst.”
 I heard a voice behind me and turned around to see Carter with his morning hair.
 He motioned me toward him.
+I shuffle to Carter and laid on my side.
 He brought me closer to him and put his arm around my torso.
-Our faces were inches away as I gazed into his blue eyes.’
+Our faces were inches away as I gazed into his blue eyes. ~ He placed his hand on my chin.
+My lips parted as he ran his thumb over my bottom lip.
+I watched as he stared at my lips eagerly.’

 As you have guessed, the romance is all up in the air and even though it’s clear that Benny is the only one who can truly make her smile, I felt their connection was plain and boring compared to the competition the author threw at us.
 Even I don’t know who Lana will truly end up with.
 Whilst I love the idea of Levi finally admitting to himself that she is everything he wants and goes for it, I’m personally either rooting for Carter or Blake!
 Carter out of pure fascination, Blake to steal her heart.
 Or, you know, she might just end up in jail with no one…